FireStreaker2/create-bad-app/README.md

-# create-bad-app
+# undefined
- Set up a bad project by running one command.
+This project was generated using <a href="https://github.com/FireStreaker2/create-bad-app">create-bad-app</a>.